toplenboren/simple-git-hooks/README.md

 If you need to have multiple configuration files or just your-own configuration file, you install hooks manually from it by `npx simple-git-hooks ./my-config.js`.

+### Note for `npm` package developers

+Please do not add `postinstall: "npx simple-git-hooks"` script in your `package.json`.
+Or at least remove it before `npm publish`

+It causes errors for end users of your package

 ### Uninstall simple-git-hooks

 > Uninstallation will remove all the existing git hooks.